kenmcgowan/paylocity/README.md

 ### Building and testing the API
 The API was built using MS Visual Studio 2017 Community Edition.
 You can either open the solution file with a suitable version of Visual Studio or you can build the solution using the `dotnet` cli.
 Throughout the rest of these instructions, I'll describe how to build, run tests, and run the app using command line tools

+**Note:** If you choose build the API using Visual Studio instead, you'll need to verify the URL on which the API is running and update the UI to point to the correct URL.
+See the [instructions](#updating-the-ui-configuration) below.

 ```
 # First make sure you're in the /api folder.
 cd api